odoo/odoo/doc/reference/cmdline.rst

 .. option:: --no-http

-    do not start the HTTP or long-polling workers (may still start cron workers)
+    do not start the HTTP or long-polling workers (may still start :ref:`cron <reference/actions/cron>` workers)

     .. warning:: has no effect if :option:`--test-enable` is set, as tests